Wall Street Targets Breakout Gold Producers As Bull Market Accelerates

 For more information, please visit

-Please view full terms of use and disclaimers on the NNW website applicable to all content provided by NNW, wherever published or re-published:
+Please see full terms of use and disclaimers on the NetworkNewsWire website applicable to all content provided by NNW, wherever published or re-published: /Disclaimer

+This release contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E the Securities Exchange Act of 1934, as amended and such forward-looking statements are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
+"Forward-looking statements" describe future expectations, plans, results, or strategies and are generally preceded by words such as "may", "future", "plan" or "planned", "will" or "should", "expected," "anticipates", "draft", "eventually" or "projected".
+You are cautioned that such statements are subject to a multitude of risks and uncertainties that could cause future circumstances, events, or results to differ materially from those projected in the forward-looking statements, including the risks that actual results may differ materially from those projected in the forward-looking statements as a result of various factors, and other risks identified in a company's annual report on Form 10-K or 10-KSB and other filings made by such company with the Securities and Exchange Commission.
+You should consider these factors in evaluating the forward-looking statements included herein, and not place undue reliance on such statements.
+The forward-looking statements in this release are made as of the date hereof and NNW undertakes no obligation to update such statements.

 NetworkNewsWire